erhanersoz/JavaScript30/22 - Follow Along Link Highlighter/README.md

   highlight.style.display = "block";
 }
 ```
-The ***highlightLink()*** method takes the width, height and coordinates of the link.
-Then updates width, height and coordinates of the highlight.
+The ***highlightLink()*** method gets the width, height and coordinates of the link.
+Then it updates width, height and coordinates of the highlight.

 ## What i have learned?